 Messrs.
 Niemann and Shaper currently serve as the members of our Conflicts Committee, and Mr. Niemann serves as the chairman of the Conflicts Committee.
-Effective July 1, 2013, Mr. Geib will also serve as a member of the Conflicts Committee.
 The Conflicts Committee reviews and approves specific matters that the board of directors believes may involve conflicts of interest to determine whether the resolution of the conflict of interest is fair and reasonable to us and our stockholders.
 The Conflicts Committee is responsible for reviewing and approving the terms of all transactions between us, on one hand, and our Adviser, our Sub-Adviser, Hines or any member of our board of directors, or any of their respective affiliates, on the other hand, including but not limited to the annual renewal of the investment advisory and administrative services agreement (the "Investment Advisory Agreement") between us and our Adviser, the Sub-Advisory Agreement and the dealer manager agreement between us and the Dealer Manager.
 The Conflicts Committee is also responsible for reviewing and approving each purchase or lease by us of property from an affiliate or purchase or lease by an affiliate from us.
 The Conflicts Committee is responsible for reviewing our Advisers' performance and the fees and expenses paid by us to our Advisers and any of their respective affiliates.
 The review of such fees and expenses is required to be performed with sufficient frequency, but at least annually, to determine that the expenses incurred are in the best interest of our stockholders.